winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 401\.
 The Buddha told Ānanda, “I know it myself, too, that the most junior of monks in this assembly sees the path.
 They aren’t headed for an unpleasant destiny, and they’re sure to reach the end of suffering in no more than seven rebirths.”
 It was then that the Bhagavān gave his assurance to 1,200 disciples that they would attain the fruit of the path.
 {: #p401}

 402\.
 The Bhagavān then pulled down his upper garment to expose one of his golden arms.
-He then told the monks, “You should observe that a <em>tathāgata</em> arises in the world only as often as the <em>udumbara</em> flower does!”
+He then told the monks, “You should observe that a Tathāgata appears in the world only as often as an <em>udumbara</em> flower does!”
 {: #p402}

 403\.
 The Bhagavān then restated his meaning in verse:
 {: #p403}

 * {:.verse}“With his right arm’s purple gold,\\
-The Buddha appears like the udumbara.\\
+The Buddha appears like an <em>udumbara</em>.\\
 Past and future actions are impermanent,\\
-They are ceased in the present with care.”
+They are ceased in the present with care.

 404\.
 “Therefore, monks, don’t be careless!
 Because I wasn’t careless, I brought about perfect awakening and measureless virtues myself.
 It was also from carefulness that I realized the impermanent existence of all things.
 This is the Tathāgata’s final teaching.”
 {: #p404}